eddiejaoude/stargate/README.md

 ## Technologies Used

 - [DiscordJS](https://discordjs.guide) with Typescript
-- [Stargate](http://stargate.io) - sign up with GitHub login for [FREE on DataStax Stargate](https://eddiejaoude.krtra.com/t/CiEQRydj4GdT) and get a NoSQL DB up in minutes with approximately `30 million reads, 5 million writes, and 40GB of storage per month for free`
+- Stargate - sign up with GitHub login for [FREE on DataStax Stargate](http://links.eddiejaoude.io/t/CiEQRydj4GdT) and get a NoSQL DB up in minutes with approximately `30 million reads, 5 million writes, and 40GB of storage per month for free` (Docker container also available)

 ## GitHub actions
 | Tag | Name | Triggers | Results |